 Conclusion

-From Colonial America's small family oriented final resting places to the monstrous cemeteries of today, where occupants are sometimes buried three deep (Bish, 2010), cemeteries have become more that just a final resting place.
+From Colonial America's small family oriented final resting places to the monstrous cemeteries of today, where occupants are sometimes buried three deep (Bish, 2010), cemeteries have become more than just a final resting place.
 Today's cemeteries offer much insight into genealogy and other forms of historical information.
 The wealth of information that can be gathered from a cemetery is invaluable, but in the past has often been lost due to lack having the ability to store the information for others to access.
 The creation of Geographic Information Systems had brought, and will continue to bring, a wealth of data to an immeasurable amount of people, including the community of people that utilize cemetery information.
 GIS has given the ability for that information to not only be brought into the 21st century, but also be stored in a permanent place for others to utilize.

 The central focus here has been local, and geared to the needs of the cemetery association.
 Clarifying the ambiguities of the plot parcels has been paramount.
 But it is also clear that the database allows for a considerable amount of data to be added, some from the grave markers and others from the association records.
 But there are several other sorts of data that will be pursued to make this database of wider appeal.
 Records from the county records office can be used to double-check death dates and to possibly list a cause of death, which will help in demography work and on the history of medicine in the area.
 The amount of data that is able to go into a cemetery database is endless, but having the ability to pass the GIS database from generation to generation will allow for future generations to input the data needed for their uses.
 In essence, creating a GIS for a cemetery should be looked at as in investment in the future needs of the generations to follow.